 The White Rose College of the Arts and Humanities

-Funded by the Arts and Humanities Research Council, the White Rose College of the Arts and Humanities (WRoCAH) provides postgraduate researchers with the opportunity to develop their employability skills with a cohort, learning and networking with each other in a unique and tailored training programme, alongside excellent supervision.
-Find out about current scholarship opportunities
+Funded by the Arts and Humanities Research Council (AHRC), the White Rose College of the Arts and Humanities (WRoCAH) provides postgraduate researchers with the opportunity to develop their employability skills with a cohort, learning and networking with each other in a unique and tailored training programme, alongside excellent supervision.
+Find out about current scholarship opportunities on the Faculty of Arts, Humanities and Cultures page.

 The White Rose Social Sciences DTP